Skip to main content

 • Pregnant persons

-#Clinical judgement must be used when offering tecovirimat to non-severely ill patients who have been vaccinated with the smallpox vaccine (Vaccinia; Imvamune).
-Such patients are less likely to develop severe disease; however, the impact of smallpox vaccination in high-risk individuals infected with the recent strain of mpox has not been well characterized.
+#Clinical judgement must be used when offering tecovirimat to high-risk non-severely ill patients who have been vaccinated with the smallpox vaccine (Vaccinia; Imvamune).
+Such patients are less likely to develop severe disease; however, the impact of smallpox vaccination in high-risk individuals infected with Mpox has not been well characterized.
 In addition, vaccine timing (recent vs. decades ago) and immune status (during illness and at the time of vaccination) may impact vaccine response and must be strongly considered.

 The recommended tecovirimat dosing is 600mg PO BID for adults weighing 40-124kg and 600mg PO TID for adults weighing 125kg or more.

 The recommended duration of initial treatment is 7 days, with reassessment for the possibility of continued therapy for a total of 14 days.
-Treatment may be stopped after 7 days in those who are not severely ill, who are improving clinically and/or at the clinician’s judgement.
+Treatment may be stopped after 7 days in those who are improving clinically and/or at the clinician’s judgement.
 Treatment should be extended to 14 days in pregnant patients, those who remain hospitalized, those who are not experiencing improvement/experiencing progression, severely immunocompromised individuals exhibiting new lesions while on treatment, and/or at the clinician’s judgement.

-The use of cidofovir for mpox is NOT RECOMMENDED.
-Studies of animals challenged with lethal doses of with smallpox and mpox treated with cidofovir showed it to be less effective than tecovirimat in preventing mortality.
+The use of cidofovir for Mpox is NOT RECOMMENDED.
+Studies of animals challenged with lethal doses of smallpox and Mpox treated with cidofovir showed it to be less effective than tecovirimat in preventing mortality.

 Cidofovir is also associated with severe renal impairment when given for other indications.